 Our Summer exhibition - From Flanders Fields to Flying Bombs - runs, as usual, from May until the end of September.
-Our regular lecture programme in Burntisland continues (see News page for details).
-A series of lectures is planned during the Orkney International Science Festival in September.
+Our regular lecture programme in Burntisland continues.
+A series of lectures takes place during the Orkney International Science Festival in September.

 Successful lecture programme continues.
 "From Flags to Flanders Fields" runs May – September.
 Outreach events across Fife and in Orkney throughout the year.
 Visits to schools take us over 700 miles.
 Visits from Scouts, Brownies and schools.